 Mold spores are like tiny seeds and they are floating in the air all around us.
 They stick to most surfaces in our homes.
 When you add moisture to these areas, it can allow the growth process to start.
 Think of a seed in the dirt.
 The seed can remain in dirt for a period of time doing nothing until water is introduced.
 If these surfaces remain dry and within good ventilation, the tiny spores can remain on these surfaces for an extended period of time with little to no issue.

 The most common places that I find mold in homes when I am performing a home inspection are attics, bathrooms, and basements.
-The presence of mold in an attic is often caused by one (or more) of the following issues: (1.) unsealed openings (such as where wiring, plumbing, or ductwork enters the attic or at the attic access location) between the attic and living space, (2.) a roof leak that was left unrepaired for a period of time, (3.) inadequate roof/attic ventilation, (4.) bathroom exhaust fans discharging into the attic, or (5.) inadequate attic insulation (including insulating the attic access panel or door).
+The presence of mold in an attic is often caused by one (or more) of the following issues: (1.) unsealed openings (such as where wiring, plumbing, or ductwork enters the attic or at the attic access location) between the attic and living space, (2.) a roof leak that was left unrepaired for a period of time, (3.) inadequate roof/attic ventilation, (4.) bathroom exhaust fans discharging into the attic, or (5.) inadequate attic insulation (including insulating the attic access location).

 All ventilation systems should terminate to the home’s exterior.
-If a bathroom or kitchen ventilation fan discharges into the attic, the warm moist air from these conditioned spaces tends to condensate on the underside of the cooler side of the roof that faces away from the sun.
+If a bathroom or kitchen ventilation fan discharges into the attic (even just above the soffit venting), the warm moist air from these conditioned spaces tends to condensate on the underside of the cooler side of the roof that faces away from the sun.
 This portion of the roof generally stays cool longer each morning and these cold surfaces will allow for condensation just like a cold bathroom mirror during a hot shower.
 In most cases, it is easy to reroute bathroom or kitchen exhaust fans beyond the home's soffit or through gable end siding.
 If the vent tubing runs above attic insulation, an insulation sock should be installed on the exposed vent tubing to prevent condensation within the tubing in the winter.
 Otherwise, condensation can run back down the tubing and drip back into a bathroom through the fan, for example.

 A properly vented attic will allow the warm and moist air from the living space to exit to the exterior through the ridge venting and not within the attic, as well as help to preserve the life of many roof types and lower the amount of energy needed to heat and cool the home.